 EPA has established an Action Level for lead in water of 15 parts per billion.
 When lead testing is performed as required by EPA, 90 percent of the samples must contain less than 15 ppb.
 This is usually referred to as the 90th percentile results being less than 15 ppb.
 The Action Level was not designed to measure health risks from water represented by individual samples.
 Rather, it is a statistical trigger value that, if exceeded, may require more treatment, public education, and possibly lead service-line replacement where such lines exist.
-The Town is not aware of any lead service lines in its system.
+The Town is not aware of any lead service lines currently located in the system.

-Where does lead in drinking water come from?
+Lead in drinking water, where does it come from?

-In 1986, lead was banned from being used in pipe and solder in home construction.
-In older homes, where lead is present in pipe and solder connections, it may dissolve into the water after the water sits for long periods of time.
-Lead is rarely found in the water supply itself.
+In 1986, lead was banned from pipes and solder used for residential construction.
+However, in older homes, where lead is still present in pipe and solder connections, lead can be dissolved into the water when it remains in contact with lead containing pipes or fixtures within your home for extended periods.
+It is very rare for lead to be found in the water supply itself.